elsiehupp/wikiteam/README.md

   </details>

-## Using `dumpgenerator`
+## Downloading and installing dumpgenerator

-The Python 3 port of the `dumpgenerator` module of MediaWiki Scraper is largely functional and can be installed from a downloaded or cloned copy of this repository.
+The Python 3 port of the dumpgenerator module of MediaWiki Scraper is largely functional and can be installed from a downloaded or cloned copy of this repository.

 > If you run into a problem [open an Issue](https://github.com/mediawiki-client-tools/mediawiki-scraper/issues/new/choose).
 Be sure to include the following:
 >